Plans Specifications & Estimates (PS&E Bureau)

 All bidders on State funded projects must be licensed in New Mexico by the Construction Industries Division.
 The bidder must hold the proper license classification, at the time bids are submitted, for the major portion of the work to be performed based on dollar amount.
 The bidder shall indicate its current New Mexico Contractor's license number and classification in the contract documents where applicable.
 After receiving the Preliminary Notice of Award and prior to issuance of the Notice to Proceed, the apparent low bidder shall submit a copy of the "wallet card", issued by the Construction Industries Division of the Regulation And Licensing Department, to the Contract Administration Section of the New Mexico Department of Transportation, PO Box 1149 Santa Fe, New Mexico 87504-1149 or 1120 Cerrillos Road, General Office Complex, Santa Fe, NM 87505, Telephone Number is 505-827-5492.

-As an option, the Department has implemented the Bid Express website (www.bidx.com) as an official depository for electronic bid submittal.
-Electronic bids submitted through Bid Express do not have to be accompanied by paper bids.
+The Department has implemented the Bid Express website (www.bidx.com) as an official depository for electronic bid submittal.
 In the case of disruption of national communications or loss of services by www.bidx.com the morning of the bid opening, the Department will delay the deadline for bid submissions to ensure the ability of potential bidders to submit bids.
 Instructions will be communicated to potential bidders.